gomate-community/rageval/benchmarks/HOTPOTQA/README.md

 We adopt the default metrics used in the [HotPotQA paper](https://arxiv.org/abs/1809.09600) as follows:

 1. [String Exact Match](../../rageval/metrics/_answer_exact_match.py): for each `answer`, check whether it is present in the predictions.
 2. [F1](../../rageval/metrics/_answer_f1.py): utilize the model's predictions to extract supporting facts, which are identified by the model.
-Subsequently, we compute the F1 score by comparing these extracted supporting facts with the 'supporting_facts' provided in the dataset。
+Subsequently, we compute the F1 score by comparing these extracted supporting facts with the 'supporting_facts' provided in the dataset.

 ## 4. Usage